Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the Southern California Earthquake Center (Contribution No. 9931).
+This research was supported by the National Science Foundation (EAR-1947448) and the Southern California Earthquake Center (Contribution No. 9931).
 SCEC is funded by NSF Cooperative Agreement EAR-1600087 \& USGS Cooperative Agreement G17AC00047.
-All simulations were performed in the open-source code Scycle, available at \url{https://bitbucket.org/kallison/scycle}.
+All simulations were performed in the open-source code Scycle: \url{https://bitbucket.org/kallison/scycle}.
+The simulation data in this study are available in Open Science Framework: \url{https://doi.org/10.17605/OSF.IO/9YGRP}.